 Previously, from 2016-2019 I was an Assistant professor of Political Science at the University of New Mexico where I was affiliated with the Latin American Iberian Institute and organized the Innovations in Social Science Research instructional workshop and speaker series on research methodologies.
 I was a research fellow at the Sié Chéou-Kang Center for International Security and Diplomacy at the University of Denver from 2015 to 2016.
 In Denver, I worked on a project that assesses the role of non-violent actions in violent settings.
 You can read our blog and updates here.
 In the Spring of 2015 I completed my Ph.D. in Political Science at Duke University.
 During my time at Duke I worked with the Crisis Prediction Project (CRISP) under the direction of Michael D. Ward.

-My research broadly centers around issues of armed conflict.
-Currently, I focus on understanding the role of civilians in armed conflict and creating new tools for network analysis in Political Science.
-For more info about my research please see the research page; or you can check out my CV here.
+My research broadly centers around issues of political violence, collective action and network analysis.
+For more details about my research please see the research page; or you can check out my CV here.